uts-cic/CanvasDashboard/README.md

 - **Create more charts.** Currently all charts are created using NVD3, but D3.js can also be used as it is already installed in this project.
 >> **Helpful Resources**:
 >> * [Github Example](https://github.com/datencia/d3js-angular2-example) on how to use D3.js in Angular.

+- **Locking of dashboard configurations.** Allow instructors to set certain charts as mandatory in the dashboards so that students are not able to modify it.

+- **Saving and sharing of dashboards.**

+- **Associate a dashboard preset with weekly tasks.** Allow instructors to preset a dashboard configuration and set a weekly task for it.

+- **Display tasks, video guide, and guided tour** in the dashboard (student's view) to guide students on what to do, as well as how to use and interpret the dashboard configurations to complete the given task.

+- **Create a section for students to answer task questions / write reflections in the dashboard.**